Your worth is found in God, not in the opinion of others.

 The morning I received a phone call telling me that my best friend, my confidant was killed in a tragic accident was one of those moments.
-I was young and we were together 24/7, so I was very broken and destroyed by the life she was robbed.
+I was young, and we were together 24/7, so I was broken and destroyed by the life she had been robbed.
 She was the most honest and kind person I knew, and she was taken away just like that.
-Instead of facing my sadness I ran from my life for a moment, and lost sight of the beautiful gospel I was raised to love.
+Instead of facing my sadness I ran from my life for a moment and lost sight of the beautiful gospel I was raised to love.
 Another one was the day I had to tell the man I loved, with all my heart, that I was leaving him.
-Because of an addiction I no longer had the strength to help him fight.
-After years of effort I felt like I was giving up, but that answer had come after 8 hours on my knees in a true surrender to everything I wanted and a humbled soul to accept what I needed.
-I asked for a slap in the face kind of answer, and that is exactly what I got because divorce was something I committed I would never be a part of no matter what.
+Because of addiction I no longer had the strength to help him fight.
+After years of effort, I felt like I was giving up, but that answer had come after 8 hours on my knees in true surrender to everything I wanted and a humbled soul to accept what I needed.
+I asked for a slap in the face kind of answer, and that is what I got because divorce was something I committed I would never be a part of no matter what.
 It was through this moment that I knew I could never question if God was real, and I am grateful for that comfort.
-I was faced with shorter moments of this intense grief with every miscarriage I had.
+I faced shorter moments of this intense grief with every miscarriage I had.
 The final moment of my last surrender was the day I let myself believe, even though I knew deep in my heart as I watched a beautiful young mother give birth to an incredible child, that she wasn’t mine to keep.
 I left the hospital empty handed, once again fighting for his will not mine.
-I collapsed in the parking lot as all the emotions that I had hid for so long came busting through my body.
-I sat there completely shattered with not even the strength to get in my car.
+I collapsed in the parking lot as all the emotions that I had hidden for so long came busting through my body.
+I sat there wholly shattered with not even the strength to get in my car.

 I am a member of The Church of Jesus Christ of Latter Day Saints, and this gives me the power to stand beside you, not on top of you or below you.
 We are all equal!